Selva-Sathish/food_order/README.md

 # 🍽️ Foodie API – Node.js + Express + MySQL
-A clean and well-structured backend API for managing restaurants, menu items, and simple orders (one item per order).
-Includes database seeding, environment variables, and search functionality.
+A clean and well-structured backend API for managing restaurants, menu items, and simple orders.

 ---